GLOBAL MARKETS-Stocks retreat on earnings concerns, euro steady

 By Leah Schnurr

-NEW YORK, Oct 12 (Reuters) - U.S. stocks slipped on Friday as investors fretted over what is expected to be a weak corporate earnings season, while gains in the euro were checked by uncertainty over whether and when Spain would request help with its finances.
+NEW YORK, Oct 12 (Reuters) - U.S. stocks pulled back on Friday as investors fretted over what is expected to be a weak earnings season, while gains in the euro were checked by uncertainty over whether and when Spain would request help with its finances.

 “There’s a lot of trepidation about earnings season,” said Randy Warren, chief investment officer of Warren Financial Service in Exton, Pennsylvania.